Brentford F.C.: 1954–1986: Decline and financial difficulties

-1986–2014
+1986–2014: Yo-yo club in the lower divisions

 In 1991–92, six wins from the six final matches saw Brentford recover to win the Third Division championship on the final day and secure second-tier football for the first time since the 1953–54 season.
 However, Brentford returned immediately to the third tier.
 In 1996–97, Brentford missed out on promotion, losing the play-off final against Crewe Alexandra.
 In the 1997–98 season, Brentford were relegated to the Third Division on the final day of the season.

 In June 1998, former Crystal Palace chairman Ron Noades assumed ownership of Brentford and made wholesale changes throughout the club, installing himself as chairman-manager.
 The Bees won the 1998–99 Third Division championship on the final day, after beating Cambridge United 1–0 in a "winner takes all" match at the Abbey Stadium.
 Brentford reached the 2001 Football League Trophy final, but were defeated 2–1 by Port Vale.
 At the end of the 2001–02 season, Brentford narrowly missed out on automatic promotion on the final day to Reading.
 The Bees could only manage a draw in a must win match, before later losing the 2002 play-off final, to Stoke City, 2–0.

 In the wake of the ITV Digital collapse, the financial restraints placed on the club by Noades left new manager Wally Downes with an inexperienced squad and administration was narrowly avoided in August 2002.
 Noades quit the club and handed control to supporters' trust Bees United.
 Brentford narrowly avoided relegation at the end of the 2003–04 season.
 In both 2004–05 and 2005–06, Brentford reached the FA Cup fifth round and the play-off semi-finals.
 In 2006, Matthew Benham made his first interaction with Brentford, donating £500,000.
 He was anonymous and was known as the 'Mysterious Investor'.
 Despite a good start to the 2006–07 season, Brentford's relegation was confirmed on 9 April 2007, eventually finishing bottom of the league.
 Despite the relegation, the club's finances had been improved after Matthew Benham paid nearly £3 million to take over some of the club's debts in January 2007.